Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 {% img src="group_stake_v_leverage_chart.png" alt="group stake vs leverage chart" %}

 However, the true beauty now is in the data exploration.
-The **Hover Tool Tip** has nice transitions and almost no lag.
+The **Hover Tool Tip** has smooth transitions and almost no lag.
 Skipping over the pools with the data tip is fun.

 {% video src="stake_v_lev_demo_bubbles.mov" %}

-Probably something we are most proud of with the new tech stack is the sheer responsiveness of the charts given all the big data behind the scenes.
-The **Time Tool Strip** allows you to see Cardano's Stake Pool Landscape over time (epochs) and see trends you might never have picked up on before looking at tables.
+Probably something we are most proud of with the new tech stack is the **sheer responsiveness** of the charts given all the big data behind the scenes.
+The **Time Tool Strip** allows you to see Cardano's Stake Pool Landscape over time (epochs) and catch the trends you might never have picked up on before just looking at tables numbers.

 Press play, sit back and enjoy the show.
 Pause to explore.